hanishkvc/prgs-nw-mcastplus-simpnwmon02/hkvc-notes.rst

 predefined location.
 All phases of the logic i.e mcast transfer, mcast stop, ucast pi and ucast ur phases now use status module's related functions to share their respective progress updates.

+/tmp/snm02.srvr.status.log contains summary progress updates across all phases on the server.

 v20190116IST2323 - rc4